 Remember when Mozilla’s Firefox browser used to be the best alternative to Microsoft’s Internet Explorer?

 Today, the situation isn’t so clear cut.
 Google’s Chrome browser launched in 2008 and has clawed market share away from both applications.
-It’s now onto version 32, further refining a browser that’s reliable and built for speed.
+It’s now onto the version that you can see on the right, each new version further refining a browser that’s reliable and built for speed.

 Chrome makes browsing the web fast and fun and it already features a huge number of features.
 Search and navigate the web from the same URL box; easily rearrange or pop-out browser tabs; and take advantage of Google’s integrated translation service - Google Translate - to translate any foreign web page you encounter.